South China Sea Arbitration: Chinese stance

-Claimants of the South China Sea
+Claimants of South China Sea islands

 Taiwanese stance

-Taiwan, which currently administers Taiping Island, the largest of the Spratly Islands, was neither consulted nor invited to the arbitration.
-The Philippines claimed Taiping is a rock.
-In response, Ma Ying-jeou, President of the Republic of China (Taiwan), rejected it as "patently false".
+Taiwan, officially the Republic of China, stated that the South China Sea islands were first discovered, named, and used by Chinese people.
+It currently administers Taiping Island or Itu Aba, the largest of the Spratly Islands, but was neither consulted nor invited to the arbitration.
 Taipei argues that Taiping can sustain human habitation with its freshwater wells and produce, and is thus an island under UNCLOS.
 It had invited the Philippines and five arbitrators to visit Taiping; the Philippines rejected the invitation, and there was no response from the arbitrators.
-After the tribunal classified Taiping as a rock, the Presidential Office of Taiwan rejected the ruling, saying it is "not legally binding on the ROC".
-Legislators from the ruling and opposition parties also joined in to express their disapprovals.
-Taiwan's Fisheries Agency reaffirmed that its fishermen could continue to operate in the waters surrounding Taiping.
-The coast guard had already deployed a vessel to the island/rock, and a naval frigate mission was scheduled in response to the ruling.
+According to Ian Storey, a regional expert at the ISEAS–Yusof Ishak Institute, for decades, the common understanding among scholars was that "Itu Aba is the only island in the Spratlys".
+After the tribunal downgraded Itu Aba to a rock, Taiwan rejected the ruling, saying it is "not legally binding on the ROC".
+It pointed out that the status of Itu Aba was not a point of contention raised by the Philippines, who had brought the case, but was opened up by the tribunal on its own initiative.
+Lawmakers from the ruling KMT and the opposition DPP also joined in to express their disapprovals.
+Taiwan's Fisheries Agency declared that Taiwanese fishermen could continue to operate in the waters surrounding Taiping.
+The coast guard had already deployed a vessel to the area, and a naval frigate mission was pushed ahead of schedule in response to the ruling.